Suit: North Dakota refinery developer owes workers wages

 The lawsuit seeks nearly $607,000 in “economic damages,” attorney fees and a jury trial.

-Calls to the company and to operations manager Todd Tooley, who lives in Minnesota and is suing his company for nearly $193,000, were not immediately returned Tuesday.
+The company said in a statement Tuesday that it “does not comment on ongoing legal matters.”
+Operations manager Todd Tooley, who lives in Minnesota and is suing his company for nearly $193,000, did not immediately return a telephone message.

 The company has said the project is expected to cost about $1 billion.
 Securities filings show Meridian has raised only about 9% of the project’s costs to date.